projectinnovatenewark/csx2/environment-setup/pi_environment_setup.md

     - A commit message is like a note to the team that gives a short description of the code that’s being pushed up.
 3. `git push`

 Now that we know the steps to pushing code to the remote repository, let’s push up *hello_world.py* to the python-work repository.
 First we are going to enter a command to tell Git to store our username and password credentials.
 This way, it won’t need to be input each time code is pushed up.
-In your terminal, enter :
+In your terminal, enter:

 1. `cd python-work`
 2. `git config --global credential.helper store`
+    - Follow any prompts that may occur
 3. and lastly, `git pull`

 Now we can push our code to the remote repository.
 To reiterate, the three steps are: